ma-b/hirsch-walks/Spindles/docs/src/man/plots.md

 # Plotting faces

-Since the initial purpose of *Spindles.jl* is the detection of special 2-faces, the package includes a visualization function.
+As one of the initial purposes of *Spindles.jl* was the detection of special 2-faces, the package includes a visualization function.

 ```@docs